Working, holidays and placements

 Details of pay rates and how to determine pay for the University Bank are available from the Department of Human Resources (staff login required).
 Payments will be authorised by departments on the completion of teaching duties or at the end of each semester in which teaching is undertaken, whichever comes first.

-The University has developed a protocol to manage the dual relationship that students may have with the University as both students and employees or workers.
-The protocol clarifies procedures that may be invoked should action need to be taken against a student in either capacity.
+The University has developed guidance to manage the dual relationship that students may have with the University as both students and employees or workers.
+The guidance clarifies procedures that may be invoked should action need to be taken against a student in either capacity.

 Work permission for international students